SUSE Technical Support Handbook

 1 Standard or Priority subscription or Partner program required before purchasing these services.

-3 Although the Advantage team and Assigned Support Engineers (ASEs) are only available 12x5, customers with Priority subscriptions (24x7 coverage) may open service requests after hours, and partners without a Priority subscription my use one of the Advantage or ASE Service Requests after hours.
-In both cases, the service request will be assigned to a Technical Support Engineer in the Support Center, but upon request may be transitioned to the ASE or Advantage team during normal business hours.
+3 Although the Advantage team and Assigned Support Engineers (ASEs) are only available 12x5, customers with Priority subscriptions (24x7 coverage) may open incidents after hours, and partners without a Priority subscription may use one of the Advantage or ASE Incidents after hours.
+In both cases, the incident will be assigned to a Technical Support Engineer in the Support Center, but upon request may be transitioned to the ASE or Advantage team during normal business hours.

 4 Customers with Standard subscriptions receive 12x5 hours of coverage for their PSE or DSE.
 Customers with Priority subscriptions receive 24x7 hours of coverage for their PSE or DSE.
 Partners receive 24x7 hours of coverage.
 You may contact your PSE or DSE after hours for Severity 1 issues or occasional special projects that are scheduled in advance.
 You may contact your PSE or DSE after hours for Severity 1 issues or occasional special projects that are scheduled in advance.
 PSEs and DSEs are GEO based resources and do not respond to global requests.